 To dock a control

-Select the control that you want to dock.
+In Visual Studio, select the control that you want to dock.

 In the Properties window, click the arrow to the right of the Dock property.

 An editor is displayed that shows a series of boxes representing the edges and the center of the form.

 Click the button that represents the edge of the form where you want to dock the control.
 To fill the contents of the control's form or container control, click the center box.
 Click (none) to disable docking.

 The control is automatically resized to fit the boundaries of the docked edge.

 Inherited controls must be

 Protectedto be able to be docked.
 To change the access level of a control, set its Modifier property in the Properties window.

 - Labeling Individual Windows Forms Controls and Providing Shortcuts to Them